marcelpatrick/3rdPersonShooter/README.md

 {
 	// Access the owner of this component to bind the DamageTaken callback to the OnTakeAnyDamage delegate that is in the owner of HealthComponen.
 Returns a AActor pointer which is the component that owns this HealthComponent.
 	GetOwner()->OnTakeAnyDamage.AddDynamic(this, &UHealthComponent::DamageTaken);

+	// Get access to the gamemode. gamemode returns a AgamemodeBase variable and we are trying to store in a child class ToonTanksGameMode - so we need to cast to convert the AGameModeBase var into a ToonTanksGameMode var
+	ToonTanksGameMode = Cast<AToonTanksGameMode>(UGameplayStatics::GetGameMode(this));
 }
 ```